 For a full list of the off-leash beaches in the Mornington Peninsula Shire, check out their website.
 Note that some of the beaches in the region aren’t looked after by the shire, but instead by the state government, so check for signs at all beaches.
 In particular, many of the “back beaches” on the ocean side of the peninsula are located in the Mornington Peninsula National Park, where dogs are strictly prohibited.

 There’s a far greater number of off-leash dog parks on the Mornington Peninsula, including the excellent Briars Community Forest Fenced Dog Park that I described above.

 There’s forty parks and reserves that are off-leash all day long, year-round, plus a few other reserves that are off-leash during selected hours.
 About half of the off-leash areas are fenced.

 For a listing and handy map off all off-leash reserves regulated by the Mornington Peninsula Shire, including the beaches, download this brochure.

-Whether you’re after a waterfront meal, a winery restaurant or a brewery serving up wood-fired pizza, there’s a variety of dog-friendly cafes and restaurants on the Mornington Peninsula.
+Whether you’re after a casual meal or something more chic, there’s a variety of dog-friendly cafes and restaurants on the Mornington Peninsula.